Cellulose: Biosynthesis

 In plants cellulose is synthesized at the plasma membrane by rosette terminal complexes (RTCs).
 The RTCs are hexameric protein structures, approximately 25 nm in diameter, that contain the cellulose synthase enzymes that synthesise the individual cellulose chains.
 Each RTC floats in the cell's plasma membrane and "spins" a microfibril into the cell wall.

 RTCs contain at least three different cellulose synthases, encoded by CesA (Ces is short for "cellulose synthase") genes, in an unknown stoichiometry.
 Separate sets of CesA genes are involved in primary and secondary cell wall biosynthesis.
 There are known to be about seven subfamilies in the plant CesA superfamily, some of which include the more cryptic, tentatively-named Csl (cellulose synthase-like) enzymes.
 These cellulose syntheses use UDP-glucose to form the β(1→4)-linked cellulose.

 Bacterial cellulose is produced using the same family of proteins, although the gene is called BcsA for "bacterial cellulose synthase" or CelA for "cellulose" in many instances.
 In fact, plants acquired CesA from the endosymbiosis event that produced the chloroplast.
-All cellulose synthases known belongs to glucosyltransferase family 2 (GT2).
+All cellulose synthases known belongs to glycosyltransferase family 2 (GT2).

 Cellulose synthesis requires chain initiation and elongation, and the two processes are separate.

 Cellulose synthase (CesA) initiates cellulose polymerization using a steroid primer, sitosterol-beta-glucoside, and UDP-glucose.
-It then utilizes UDP-D-glucose precursors to elongate the growing cellulose chain.
+It then utilises UDP-D-glucose precursors to elongate the growing cellulose chain.
 A cellulase may function to cleave the primer from the mature chain.

 Cellulose is also synthesised by tunicate animals, particularly in the tests of ascidians (where the cellulose was historically termed "tunicine" (tunicin)).

 Breakdown (cellulolysis)

 Cellulolysis is the process of breaking down cellulose into smaller polysaccharides called cellodextrins or completely into glucose units; this is a hydrolysis reaction.
 Because cellulose molecules bind strongly to each other, cellulolysis is relatively difficult compared to the breakdown of other polysaccharides.
 However, this process can be significantly intensified in a proper solvent, e.g. in an ionic liquid.

-Most mammals have limited ability to digest dietary fiber such as cellulose.
+Most mammals have limited ability to digest dietary fibre such as cellulose.
 Some ruminants like cows and sheep contain certain symbiotic anaerobic bacteria (such as Cellulomonas and Ruminococcus spp.) in the flora of the rumen, and these bacteria produce enzymes called cellulases that hydrolyze cellulose.
 The breakdown products are then used by the bacteria for proliferation.
 The bacterial mass is later digested by the ruminant in its digestive system (stomach and small intestine).
 Horses use cellulose in their diet by fermentation in their hindgut.
 Some termites contain in their hindguts certain flagellate protozoa producing such enzymes, whereas others contain bacteria or may produce cellulase.

 The enzymes used to cleave the glycosidic linkage in cellulose are glycoside hydrolases including endo-acting cellulases and exo-acting glucosidases.
 Such enzymes are usually secreted as part of multienzyme complexes that may include dockerins and carbohydrate-binding modules.